Elias Vikstedt: Elias' return

 Teenage Elias returns to Finland to escape his mother's homophobic boyfriend Vincent.
 As soon as Elias gets to know Iida Mustonen and Tale Taalasmaa, he becomes good friends with them, as well as Janne Haukkala.
-As of that time, Elias was an openly gay man.
+As of that time, Elias was an openly gay boy.
 As soon as he learned that his father's twin brother was missing, he went to school in Finland with his new friends.
 It was Elias' first day at school when he encountered Lari, who began bullying him due to his sexual orientation on the first day.
 As soon as Lari and Iida begin dating, the bullying continues.
 Soon enough, Elias meets Cindy, and despite a few difficulties at the beginning, the two begin to build a kind of relationship that is akin to that between a mother and a son.

 The following day, Elias has a crush on Joonatan Sievinen, and after assuming Joonatan to be gay, Elias kisses him after having misunderstood him to be gay.
-Thereafter, he begins to develop a budding relationship with Ville.
+Thereafter, he begins to develop a budding relationship with Ville Kurtti.
 When Ville kissed another man during a costume party, Elias decided to break up with him.
 As a result of the costume party, the hockey team chases Elias, and eventually, Lari, the leader of the gang, kisses Elias as a result of his actions.